-Another study shows that customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71%, rather than the average rate of 45%.
-This only means that when customers are emotional connected with you, they’ll reward you with their loyalty and even advocacy.
+Another study shows that customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71% rather than the average rate of 45%.
+This only means that when customers are emotionally connected with you, they’ll reward you with their loyalty and even advocacy.

 As mentioned earlier, emotional marketing often uses a single emotion to establish a connection.
 Most often, the strongest human emotions have the best chances of success.
-Let’s explore which of these emotional marketing strategies has brought success to different marketing campaigns for global brands.
+Let’s explore which of these emotional branding examples and brands that use emotional branding have brought success to different marketing campaigns for global brands.